NVM Express: Form factors

-AIC (add-in card)
+AIC (Add-in Card)

-Almost all early NVMe solid-state drives are HHHL (half height, half length) or FHHL (full height, half length) AIC, with a PCIe 2.0 or 3.0 interface.
+Almost all early NVMe solid-state drives are HHHL (half height, half length) or FHHL (full height, half length) PCI Express cards, with a PCIe 2.0 or 3.0 interface.
 A HHHL NVMe solid-state drive card is easy to insert into a PCIe slot of a server.

-U.2 (SFF-8639)
+SATA Express, U.2 and U.3 (SFF-8639)

+SATA Express allows the use of two PCI Express 2.0 or 3.0 lanes and two SATA 3.0 (6 Gbit/s) ports through the same host-side SATA Express connector (but not both at the same time).
+SATA Express supports NVMe as the logical device interface for attached PCI Express storage devices.
+It is electrically compatible with MultiLink SAS, so a backplane can support both at the same time.

-U.2, formerly known as SFF-8639, is a computer interface for connecting solid-state drives to a computer.
-It uses up to four PCI Express lanes.
+U.2, formerly known as SFF-8639, uses the same physical port as SATA Express but allows up to four PCI Express lanes.
 Available servers can combine up to 48 U.2 NVMe solid-state drives.